MrMatAP/kaso-mashin/README.md

 ```

 The instance will now postconfigure itself, once it's done with its cloud initialisation it will phone home to the small
-webswerver mrmat-playground has spun up.
+webserver kasho-mashin has spun up.
 This will then execute a bit of Ansible to further postconfigure the instance.
 To shut down the instance, you can just close the separate window which will kill the qemu process.
 A more graceful way
 to do that without logging in is to hit `Ctrl-A C`, which will get you to [qemu's monitor interface](https://qemu-project.gitlab.io/qemu/system/monitor.html).
 Type 'quit' to shut things down.